 - fear, anxiety, or panic

-Types of Balance Disorders
+What Are the Types of Balance Disorders?

-- ear, head, or neck injuries
+- head or neck injuries

 - hearing loss

-- chronic middle ear infections (otitis media)
+- middle ear infections (otitis media) or cholesteatoma

-- motion sickness or sensitivity
+- motion sickness

-Tests can include:
+Tests to look for a problem can include:

 - imaging tests, like an MRI or a CT scan